EESSI/docs/docs/test-suite/ReFrame-configuration-file.md

 You can also use the reframe option `--detect-host-topology` to create the topology file yourself.

-Run the followiging command on the cluster of which you need the topology.
+Run the following command on the cluster of which you need the topology.

 ```bash
 reframe --detect-host-topology[=FILE]